SAN DIEGO MARINE AQUARISTS BYLAWS

 IV.4.
 Members shall not exploit SDMA meetings, events or facilities to promote their own commercial interests, where commercial interest shall be any activities undertaken with the primary purpose of making money.
 This restriction, however, shall not prevent members from participating in personal commercial activities, such as purchasing advertising in SDMA publications, provided such activities are also available to members and non-members.

 IV.5.
-The San Diego Marine Aquarists reserves the right to revoke the membership of any individual due to conduct considered detrimental to this Club and behaviors will be outlined in a separate flexible set of rules.
+The San Diego Marine Aquarists reserves the right to revoke the membership of any individual due to conduct considered detrimental to this Club and behaviors will be outlined in a separate set of rules defined in IV.6.
 This action shall be carried out by the Board of Directors.

 V.1.
 Club Meetings